META-CMP/MetaExtractR/README.md

-# MetaExtractR

 > [!NOTE]
+> # MetaExtractR
+>
 > ## About:
 >
 > The `MetaExtractR` R package was developed for internal use in the [full text screening and data extraction phase](https://github.com/META-CMP/data?tab=readme-ov-file#full-text-screening) of our [meta-study on the macroeconomic effects of conventional monetary policy](https://github.com/META-CMP/data).
 We make the source code public for transparency and reproducibility purposes.
 Below, we provide guidance on the workflow.

-Feel free to get inspired or even adapt it for your own project.
+> [!IMPORTANT]
+> Please note that in our research project, we extracted effect sizes from "impulse response functions" which usually implies multiple effect sizes across the periods of the response horizon for a single model.
+We also integrated the effect size standardization which is customized to the specific requirements of our meta-analysis project.
+These features will not work "out of the box" for your project.
+But some higher level functionality, like the creation of `JSON` files from a codebook may still be interesting for you.
+So while this package was developed and customized for our [specific research project]([data](https://github.com/META-CMP/data)), we welcome adaptations.
+Please feel free to get inspired or even fork the repository and modify it for your own meta-analysis needs.

 ## Overview: